The 12 Best Things to Do in Munich, Germany

 It’s a fair way up, and it’s worth the effort.

-Be aware there is no disabled access to the top – access is only via the stairs.
+Be aware that there is no disabled access to the top – access is only via the stairs.

 On your way down, you’ll find yourself inside the church, where you can wander around and enjoy another of Munich’s massive array of churches.